scds/text-analysis-2/preparation.md

 ### Software versions

-As the lesson is written, the software versions are as follows:
+For the lesson as it is currently written, the software versions are as follows:

 **Python:** 3.9